 Whilst she was already sure that music was more than a pastime, “I always knew it was special to me, not just a hobby,” it was there that she was exposed to an environment that lent a sense of professionalism to her passion.
 “It’s really different playing music and studying music.
 There, the lecturers are all very active in the music industry, so the information and advice they’re giving you is very applicable to current situations.
 Plus, having classmates made the experience so much more enriching.
 You’re constantly learning from people as passionate as you, but with different approaches, and you feed off each other.”

 Joie discovered Youtube in 2008.
-By the time she graduated, she was featuring on it regularly, and it was there that she built both the bones of her career and her confidence.
-Initially, she wasn’t keen to put herself front and centre, “I used to cover the camera with an eraser when I recorded myself!” but as she gained views, she gained in self belief, before long putting out covers regularly to her growing set of followers.
+By the time she graduated, she was featured on it regularly, and it was there that she built both the bones of her career and her confidence.
+Initially, she wasn’t keen to put herself front and centre, “I used to cover the camera with an eraser when I recorded myself!” but as she gained views, she gained in self-belief, before long putting out covers regularly to her growing set of followers.
 She’s keen to point out that running her Youtube channel is a job that has taken time and effort.
-“The game has changed completely because of new algorithms and how available music is now on spotify.
+“The game has changed completely because of new algorithms and how available music is now on Spotify.
 You have to constantly put out content.
 If you forget to post for a month, you get pushed down.
-Statistically you just don’t show up anymore.”
+Statistically, you just don’t show up anymore.”

 Still, it’s all part of a journey Joie is keen to see out.
 “I am who I am today because of everything that has happened up to this very moment, and it’s a great feeling to know your music touched someone.”
 Follow her online to see her progress.